sstvskids/Moon/README.md

 > [!WARNING]
 > I do not own Moon, I simply made it work for people who want to use the shit version.
+> If the creators (springs67 or Damc) want this taken down, they can message ._stav on discord

 # Moon Script, the #1 roblox script utility.